xingyumex/ANF-LL/README.md

 ## Overview

-This repository contains the source code and associated materials for the project titled "AquaNetFusion-LL."
+This repository contains the source code and associated materials for the paper titled **AquaNetFusion-LL: Multi-Channel Residual Blocks for Enhanced Low-Light Underwater Vision**.
 The aim of this research is the visual enhancement of low-light underwater images.

 ## Project Status